cedced19/greenbug/README.md

 When the user is on this website, he can report the bug he has seen.
 Now the developer can have a feedback from the users and improve his application.

+__When those features will be developed__, some monitoring of your servers will be added.
+It will required a small software on your servers to send informations to Greenbug.

 [![Build Status](https://travis-ci.org/cedced19/greenbug.svg)](https://travis-ci.org/cedced19/greenbug)
 [![NPM version](https://badge.fury.io/js/greenbug.svg)](http://badge.fury.io/js/greenbug)